 The project of inter-linking of rivers was first proposed in the 1970s.

 The National Perspective Plan (NPP) was prepared by the then Ministry of Irrigation (now Ministry of Jal Shakti) in August 1980 for water resources development through inter basin transfer of water, for transferring water from water surplus basins to water-deficit basins.

-Under the NPP, the National Water Development Agency (NWDA) has identified 30 links (16 under Peninsular Component and 14
+Under the NPP, the National Water Development Agency (NWDA) has identified 30 links (16 under Peninsular Component

 Sugarcane Cultivation in India

 Sugarcane belongs to Poaceae family of true grasses.
 It is a tropical and perennial grass which attains a length of 10 to 20 feet.
 A single plant of sugarcane has ‘many stems’ in a tuft.